ICC is commited to safeguarding and promoting the welfare of children.

 http://www.ymcadlg.org/accommodation/supported-accommodation/crawley-foyer/ YMCA and Crawley Foyer provides support and housing to young people that find themselves in a housing crisis

-https://england.shelter.org.uk/ the housing and homeless charity that offers free housing advice
+https://england.shelter.org.uk/ The housing and homeless charity that offers free housing advice

 Mental Health

-www.sussexpartnership.nhs.uk/ offers services on mental health issues
+www.sussexpartnership.nhs.uk/ Offers services on mental health issues

-www.minded.org.uk/ is a free online education website whose aim is to give clear guidance on children and young people’s mental health, wellbeing and development
+www.minded.org.uk/ Is a free online education website whose aim is to give clear guidance on children and young people’s mental health, wellbeing and development

 www.mind.org.uk/ Offers advice and support to anyone experiencing mental health problems